Can Companhia Siderurgica Nacional (SID) Remain Competitive?

-Companhia Siderurgica Nacional (NYSE:SID) went down by -0.63% from its latest closing price compared to the recent 1-year high of $9.49.
-The company’s stock price has collected 3.98% of gains in the last five trading sessions.
+Companhia Siderurgica Nacional (NYSE:SID) went down by -1.77% from its latest closing price compared to the recent 1-year high of $9.49.
+The company’s stock price has collected -17.45% of loss in the last five trading sessions.

 Is It Worth Investing in Companhia Siderurgica Nacional (NYSE :SID) Right Now?